elestirmen/arkeolojik_alan_tespit/README.md

 4. Use high-quality data

 **Q: How do I train my own model?**
-A: You can train using PyTorch and segmentation_models_pytorch.
-Use trained model with `--weights` parameter.
+A: The project includes dedicated training scripts!
+See the [Custom Model Training](#custom-model-training) section below for step-by-step instructions using `egitim_verisi_olusturma.py` and `training.py`.

 ### 📊 Data Questions